David-Chatelard/AllMarvelMovies/README.md

 # AllMarvelMovies
-Project of a site with details of some Marvel movies.
+Project of a website with details about some Marvel movies.
 The goal of this project is to improve my knowledge in HTML and CSS.

-You can access the site through this [link](https://david-chatelard.github.io/AllMarvelMovies/).
+You can access the website through this [link](https://david-chatelard.github.io/AllMarvelMovies/).

 ![image](https://user-images.githubusercontent.com/42392257/145288549-8a837701-287f-4314-acae-05e933003d2c.png)
 ![image](https://user-images.githubusercontent.com/42392257/145288627-8d5484d5-2e11-401f-bd3e-664ef95afc90.png)